Our First Nation

 - Eshkotay Wayab, a power authority operated as a business by the First Nation

-- Wasaya Group Inc. in which Pikangikum is one of the ten full owning communities
+- Wasaya Group Inc. in which Pikangikum is one of the twelve full owning communities

 Our strength is our Ojibway way of life.
 Members of our community have been committed to retaining our Ojibway way of doing things as we adapt to ever changing circumstances in the world around us.
 This has enabled us to approach our challenges with determination and confidence.